chrispanz1/project3/README.md

 ## Ive utilized react, mongo database, axios to complete this project Ive created routes and authentication to move data throughout the code.
 ### My favorite component is the musicque component because it displays the song information for the user!
-### In terms of wire framing my project is very simple, I tried to make everything look obvious ob the page without to much clutter!
+### In terms of wire framing my project is very simple, I tried to make everything look obvious on the page without to much clutter!